Given name: Name order

-The order given name – family name, commonly known as Western name order, is used throughout most European countries and in countries that have cultures predominantly influenced by European culture, including North and South America; North, East, Central and West India; Australia, New Zealand, and the Philippines.
+The order given name – family name, commonly known as Western name order, is used throughout most European countries and in countries that have cultures predominantly influenced by European culture, such as North and South America; North, East, Central and West India; Australia, New Zealand, and the Philippines.

-The order family name – given name, commonly known as Eastern name order, is primarily used in East Asia (for example in China, Japan, Korea, Taiwan, Singapore, and Vietnam, among others, and by Malaysian Chinese), as well as in Southern and North-Eastern parts of India, and as a standard in Hungary.
-This order is also used to various degrees and in specific contexts in other European countries, such as Austria and adjacent areas of Germany (that is, Bavaria), (Note: However, the family name – given name order is used only in informal or traditional contexts.
-The official naming order in Austria and Bavaria is given name – family name.) and in France, Switzerland, Belgium, Greece and Italy, possibly because of the influence of bureaucracy, which commonly puts the family name before the given name.
+The order family name – given name, commonly known as Eastern name order, is primarily used in Sinosphere (Greater China, Japan, both Korea, Vietnam, included Chinese Singaporeans and Chinese Malaysians), as well as in South and Northeast India, and as a standard in Hungary.
+This order is also used to various degrees and in specific contexts elsewhere in Europe, including Austria and adjacent areas of Germany such as Bavaria, (Note: However, the family name – individual name order is used only in informal or traditional contexts.
+The official naming follows the Western name order.) and in France, Switzerland, Belgium, Greece and Italy, possibly because of the influence of bureaucracy, which commonly puts the family name before the given name.
 In China and Korea, part of the given name may be shared among all members of a given generation within a family and extended family or families, in order to differentiate those generations from other generations.

 The order given name – father's family name – mother's family name is commonly used in several Spanish-speaking countries to acknowledge the families of both parents.

 The order given name – mother's family name – father's family name is commonly used in Portuguese-speaking countries to acknowledge the families of both parents.
-Today, people in Spain and Uruguay can rearrange the order of their names legally to this order.
+Today, people in Spain and Uruguay can legally rearrange their names from another order to this one.

-The order given name – father's given name – grandfather's given name (often referred to as triple name) is the official naming order used in Arabic countries (for example Saudi Arabia, Iraq and United Arab Emirates).
+The order given name – father's given name – grandfather's given name (often referred to as patronymic) is the official naming order used in some Arabic countries (for example, Saudi Arabia, Iraq, Yemen and United Arab Emirates).